subhashsubramanian/Google-meet-attendance-marker/README.md

 3) Click on the icon to open the spreadsheet.
 Rename the spreadsheet if required.

 3) You can add sheets and rename them (at the bottom).
-Have a sheet for each of your papers.
+Have a sheet for each of your meet links where you will aggregate attendance.
 Points to note:

 All future attendees will be captured in this spreadsheet.